ebaumel/ericbaumel/_posts/2021-01-04-Setting-up-virtual-environments-in-python.md

 * Check the instillation with `virtualenv —version`.

-* In your development directory of choice (ex.: the Desktop or /Dev or/Documents etc.).

-* Create a new directory with `mkdir <Project_Name>`.
+* In your development directory of choice (ex.: the Desktop or /Dev or/Documents etc.), create a new directory with `mkdir <Project_Name>`.

 * Navigate to the new project directory `cd <Project_Name>`.

 * Create a new env environment with `python -m venv venv`.

-* Activate with `. venv/bin/activate` (don’t forget the ‘dot space’).
-You should see `(venv) ` before the terminal prompt confirming that you are in the active virtual environment.
+* Activate with `. venv/bin/activate` _(don’t forget the ‘dot space’)_.
+You should see `(venv) ` before the terminal prompt, confirming that you are in the active virtual environment.

 * Add new packages with `pip install ChosenPackage`.

-U* pgrade a package with `pip install --upgrade ChosenPackage`.
+* Upgrade a package with `pip install --upgrade ChosenPackage`.

-* After installing dependencies use `pip freeze > requirements.txt` to list the requirements and version numbers for that project.
+* After installing dependencies, use `pip freeze > requirements.txt` to list the requirements and version numbers for that project.
 For a clean install of all of these dependencies into another fresh environment, use `pip iinstall -r requirements.txt`

 > You can view the installed dependencies with `cat requirements.txt`.